Weight loss surgery in Wasatch Front, Utah

 - The surgeon's office will prepare and submit your application to your insurance company for written approval.
 You will need to provide copies of your insurance card and a photo ID to the surgeon's office.
 Authorization may take six to 12 weeks, depending on your insurance.

-A duodenal switch is considered the most powerful type of bariatric surgery and is very effective in helping patients lose weight and keep it off.
-It involves removing part of the stomach and promoting weight loss through malabsorption.
-This allows patients to eventually eat "normal" size meals, reduces absorption of fat by 70 percent or more and causes favorable changes in gut hormones to reduce appetite and improve satiety (feeling full).
+Duodenal Switch - A duodenal switch is considered the most powerful type of bariatric surgery and is very effective in helping patients lose weight and keep it off.
+It involves removing part of the stomach and causes weight loss through some malabsorption.
+This, reduces absorption of fat by 70 percent or more and causes favorable changes in gut hormones to reduce appetite and help you feel full on less food.
 It is also the most effective against diabetes, compared to gastric bypass, sleeve gastrectomy or gastric band.

 Life after weight loss surgery